-Dallas Mayor on casino dreams: don't forget about city council
+Dallas mayor on casino dreams: Don't forget about city council

 “My goal, and we’d partner with Las Vegas Sands, is when we build a new arena it’ll be in the middle of a resort and casino,” Cuban told The Dallas Morning News.
 “That’s the mission.”

-Johnson compares a future conversation would look like the conversation in Frisco when Universal brought an entertainment complex to the Collin County city, saying, "There's a whole conversation about, well who's coming to Frisco and who's this bringing?"
+Johnson said a future conversation would look like the conversation in Frisco when Universal brought an entertainment complex to the Collin County City Council, saying, "There's a whole conversation about, well who's coming to Frisco and who's this bringing?"

 NBC 5 and Universal share the same parent company, Comcast.